-Therapy may help to manage stress or other behaviors that can cause problems.
+Therapy may help to manage stress.
 There are many types of therapy.
-Talk with a therapist to find out which type will work for you.
+Talk with a therapist to find out which one may work for you.
 Some types are:

 Cognitive Behavioral Therapy (CBT)

 CBT will help you look at thought patterns.
 It can help you learn to interpret them in a different way and learn better coping skills.

-Family habits and attitudes often play a role in eating disorders and stress.
-Many people can't get better unless their families know their roles in the problem and wellness.
-Close family members need to understand the disorder and support the patient.
+Family habits and attitudes often play a role in stress.
+This type of therapy helps family members understand the disorder and support their loved one.

 Abnormal uterine bleeding.
 EBSCO DynaMed website.
 Available at:https://www.dynamed.com/approach-to/abnormal-uterine-bleeding.
 Updated October 10, 2019.
 Accessed November 14, 2019.